monktastic/blog/pages/metaphysics/radical-skepticism-and-magic.md

 When you lose lucidity (as generally happens) and return to being Character, all the knowledge you gained while lucid becomes suspect.
 You rationalize that there's no way to *know* that it's a dream and that you're all one.
-It was probably just a trick of the goop inside your skull.
-In fact, the dream may even evolve in a way that lets you "prove" that.
-You're left with vague platitudes like "life is a miracle" -- which some lucky lass at Hallmark can put on greeting cards that will grace the shelves of Walmart.
+That insight was probably just a trick of the goop inside your skull.
+In fact, the dream may even evolve in a way that lets you "prove" this.
+You're left with vague platitudes like "life is a miracle" -- which some lucky lass at Hallmark can stamp on greeting cards that will grace the shelves of your local Walmart.

-I'm not going to tell you that this reality is a dream in the mind of a transcendent power.
-Or that the purpose of the dream is to wake up to this fact, by recognizing your unity with and love for all beings.
-Or that every moment is a miracle beyond your wildest imagination, and that you *really* ought to realize this before your character dissolves back into the transcendent ground.
+I'm not going to tell you that this reality is a dream in the mind of a transcendent power that is "looking out your eyes" in a sense.
+Or that the purpose of the dream is to wake up to this fact, by recognizing your unity with, and unconditional love for, all beings.
+Or that every moment is a miracle literally beyond comprehension, and that you *really* ought to realize this before your character dissolves back into the transcendent ground.
-All of that would be too cliché, I have no evidence to give you, and it would cause you to expect far too much of me.
+All of that would be too cliché, I have no evidence to give you, and it would cause you to expect far too much of me personally.

 But I very strongly *will* advise you to have the experience yourself, so that you can decide for yourself what it means.
+It would do us all a lot of good.

 ## The fate of humanity

 The modern Western worldview does not allow consciousness or life to be anything more than illusions; mere labels we attach to sufficiently complex biochemical soups.
-We "know" that what *really* exists is inert matter and mindless physical law.
-The whole place is a glorified heap of interchangeable stuff, randomly banging around for no particular reason.
+We "know" that what *really* exists is inert matter pushed around by mindless physical law.
 It is only *within* this framework that we permit ourselves to interpret statements like "life is wondrous, precious, and miraculous."
-Deep down, we know that even these ideas are merely mechanical rearrangements of neurotransmitters, driven by the evolutionary process only to help us spread our selfish genes.
+Deep down, we know that even these beliefs are merely mechanical rearrangements of neurotransmitters, driven by the evolutionary process only to help us spread our selfish genes.

-It is *this* constellation of unjustified beliefs that is causing our current planetary crisis.
+It is *this* constellation of unjustified beliefs -- and moreover, our cocksure certainty that they circumscribe all of reality -- that is at the heart of our current planetary crisis.

 The ecological collapse, climate catastrophe, biodiversity crisis, anxiety and depression epidemics, etc., are all rooted in our deep conviction that reality is fundamentally lifeless.
-As long as that belief is in place, we can do no better than *make* this place lifeless.
-I cannot prove it, but until we learn to see ourselves, each other, and nature as intrinsically *alive* -- in a sense that transcends our modern, impoverished notion of the word -- we will continue to destroy it all.
-We will not be able to cleverly engineer our way out of this mess while preserving the underlying mindset that inevitably generates it.
+I cannot prove it, but until we learn to see ourselves, each other, and nature as intrinsically *alive* -- in a sense that transcends the modern, impoverished notion of the word -- we will continue to *make* it lifeless.
+We will not be able to simply engineer our way out of this mess while preserving the underlying mindset that inevitably generates it.

 Even as I wrote these paragraphs, I can feel the judgment of modern scientific reductionism weighing down on me.
 "Come on, are you really trying to convince